Ericknoffi/Ericknoffi/README.md

 - 🎓 Currently pursuing B.E. in IT in Atharva college of engineering

-- 👨‍💻 Interested in Web Development, Cybersecurity, and Machine Learning
+- 👨‍💻 Obsessed with building, breaking, and understanding code

 - 🔧 Always exploring new tools, tech stacks, and frameworks